transpect/mml-normalize/README.md

 ## Description

 The authoring of math equations is an error-prone process, especially with WYSIWYG editors such as MathType and Microsoft Word Equation Editor.
 For example, authors tend to write symbols accidentally in text mode instead of changing the font-style to normal.
-This causes that the symbol later appears in MathML as `mtext` and not as `mi`.
+This results most likely in wrong MathML markup for the symbol, like `mtext` where `mi` is actually appropriate.

 Consider this MathML equation with wrong markup: